-As a Franchise Lawyer, you may consult with small businesses to help them franchise their business.
+As a Franchise attorney, you consult with small businesses to help them franchise their business.
 You may advocate on behalf of large multi-units, associations or individuals.
-You may draft disclosure documents.
+Or, you may draft disclosure documents.

-Why are those other attorneys and their firms popular with clients?
-Your craftsmanship is just as good, and sometimes even better than the large firms.
-So what are they doing that you aren't?
-Why aren't you deservedly more popular?
+Why are those "other attorneys" and their firms so popular with clients?
+Your craftsmanship is just as good, and sometimes even better than those Large Firms.

 There only three reasons you aren't establishing rapport.
 It costs time, money and it is hard to follow up.

 I know, you are focussed on those three big barriers: time, money and follow-up.
 You see these barriers because you are a professional, and are required to be skeptical.
 Like me, skepticism may be buried in your very nature.

-First, you are probably very busy with your legal practice or resting up after being very busy!
+First, you are very busy with your legal practice or resting up after being very busy!
 The legal business cycle makes it hard to find the time to market on a consistent basis.

 Second, you may not know what value of a new client is, and are unclear what a new referral is worth.
 This makes it hard to budget sensibly.

 Third, sales is a different process from law.
 Most of the time in sales, you will hear "maybe, but not now."
 Marketing means you need to follow up on those maybes.
 It generally takes about 8 to 10 follow-ups, not 1 or 2, for a complex product like legal services.

 In sum, you see three tough problems: find the time, spend the right amount of money, and how to follow-up consistently.